Keystone Retaining Walls in Auckland

 Building Consent (Where Required)

 Auckland Council requires building consent for retaining walls over 1.5 metres high, or walls at any height that support a surcharge load such as a building, driveway, or neighbouring property.
-We prepare the consent documentation, including engineer drawings and specifications, and manage the application process.
+We prepare the consent documentation, including engineer drawings and specifications, and manage the application.

 03